fclorenzo/pkreborn-access/README.md

 - Pathfinding may fail on complex routes that require multiple land/water transitions or other complex situations (e.g., island hopping, or platform jumping).
 - Pathfinder is not able to find routes inside Nightclub.
 - Event cycling in wasteland makes the game music break.
+- Pathfind fails to find directions when there are ledges on the way to the destination.

 ## Contributing